ipfn-hpl/esther-ops/README.md

 ### Start Systems:

-1. Login to golem PC with esther account
+1. Open terminal in golem PC, with esther account
 2. Check if Gas Switchboard is powered
   * Wait 3 min and check if all Epics IOCs are running
 ```bash